diorithaliti/Web-Development-Bootcamp/README.md

 # Web Development

-### "The Complete 2023 Web Development Bootcamp" from Udemy
+### "The Complete 2023 Web Development Bootcamp" course from Udemy

 #### HTML & CSS
 - [Tindog](01.Tindog): My first web page, a fictional Tindog application, made with Bootstrap.Has interactive elements such as navigation and carousels.